Feitze de Vries

 The Aalten Resistance Strike Force

-On 20 April 1944, the Assault Group was betrayed by SD spy Willy Markus.
-Feitze managed to escape by picking his handcuffs with a nail he had hidden in his hair.
+On April 20, 1944, the combat group was betrayed by SD spy Willy Markus.
+Feitze managed to escape by undoing his handcuffs with a nail he had hidden in his hair.
 Once back in Aalten, he continued his work.
-He was a member of the Interior Forces.
-As such, he took part in weapons droppings, hid Allied pilots, and liquidated a dangerous member of the Landwacht (paramilitary collaborator).
+He was a member of the Home Forces.
+In this role, he participated in weapon drops, hid Allied pilots, and liquidated a dangerous land guard.

 After the war